CLAS Women’s Leadership Collective

 Supporting future leaders.
 Leveraging the power of women.

-Women are flourishing in higher education; however, they face unique challenges as they enter the workforce and seek to advance in leadership positions.
-The College of Liberal Arts and Sciences (CLAS) is leveraging the power of women by launching the CLAS Women’s Leadership Collective.
-The program will provide undergraduate students with a unique leadership learning experience coupled with group mentorship from UConn alumnae.
+Women face unique challenges as they enter the workforce and advance in leadership positions.
+The College of Liberal Arts and Sciences is leveraging the power of women with the CLAS Women’s Leadership Collective.

 Eligibility and Nominations

-The ideal student participant is an undergraduate who is interested in pursuing personal and professional growth through peer and alumni interactions.
+The ideal student participant is an undergraduate who is interested in pursuing personal and professional growth through peer and alum interactions.

 The College encourages students of varying leadership experiences to apply.
-Please note that this program can be an applicant’s entree into leadership, so a resume full of positions in student organizations is not a pre-requisite.
+Please note that this program can be an applicant’s entry into leadership, so a resume full of positions in student organizations is not a prerequisite.

 Eligible candidates for the Women's Leadership Collective must meet the following criteria:

-- Demonstrate a commitment to personal growth, supporting peers, and empowering other women to succeed
+- Demonstrate a commitment to personal growth, supporting peers, and empowering women to succeed.

 Frequently Asked Questions